 “In a wonderful introduction [to Witness in Our Time], Kerry Tremain writes about ‘seeing and believing,’ core concepts of documentary photography… I wanted to read much more by Tremain, a co-founder and director of the International Fund for Documentary Photography.” —Keith Kenney, Visual Communication Quarterly

 I am skilled in Adobe InDesign and co-founded a digital publishing firm, 36 Views, which won coveted Digital Book Awards two years in a row.
 I have also designed books using iBooks Author, including Yosemite: A Storied Landscape.
 Most of the books I've personally produced have a strong visual component.

 As a national award-winning art director and graphic designer, I can offer design assistance on your book cover or collateral.
 (Five of the posters I designed are in the Oakland Museum of California collection.)
 Other recent book designs include Wild Flight of the Imagination: The Story of the Golden Gate Bridge.
 I currently design all the printed materials for the Port Townsend School of the Arts, where I serve as president of the board of directors.

 I have also advised Professor Arnold Bloom at UC Davis on a digital version of his undergraduate textbook on climate change.

 In addition to writing articles and essays about photography, I co-founded and directed the International Fund for Documentary Photography at Mother Jones, and curated exhibitions in Mexico (at the Centro de la Imagen), the U.S. (Friends of Photography), and France.
-I worked with many photographers as the creative director of Mother Jones, and other magazines, and made substantial contributions to several books on photography.
+I worked with many photographers as the creative director of Mother Jones and other magazines, and made substantial contributions to several books on photography.
 I also take pictures.
+My photographic prints, books, and greeting cards are available for purchase.

 To support your book, I can help you write and design a compelling web site.
 In addition to this site, here are sites I recently created for Yosemite: A Storied Landscape, Barbara Ramsey Quilts, and Port Townsend School of the Arts.
 Click on images to visit the sites.